 March 30th at 16:00@UT Delta Centre, Room 1007 (Narva mnt 18, Tartu)

 You will hear about real-life examples of how approaching product development really makes a huge difference, how the whole story of a company turns into a totally different direction when implementing design thinking.

 You will also examine the tools used in the design process and feature prioritization that will help you to focus on delivering value, not just building stuff.

 "To design is much more than simply to assemble, to order, or even to edit; it is to add value and meaning, to illuminate, to simplify, to clarify, to modify, to dignify, to dramatize, to persuade, and perhaps even to amuse." — Paul Rand, Author, Graphic Designer, Teacher

 How to market your service or product?

 In this workshop you will learn how to find your first customers and start hacking your growth from there.
-You will get tools to define your perfect customer, craft marketing messages and find out the best marketing channels to reach them.
+You will get tools to define your perfect customer, craft marketing messages and find out the best marketing channels to reach your clients.
 We will also discuss free and low-budget marketing channels you can use to get the first traction and start scaling your business.

 With limited resources in terms of both budget and people, we'll try and figure out what marketing strategy fits your product the best and how to focus on getting traction as quickly as possible.

 Marketing without a strategy is like a blind dragon – it can breathe fire and cause destruction (usually to your budget) but without purpose.

 Sometimes entrepreneurs think they can leave the finance and the numbers to the bookkeepers and accountants.
 That's a really bad idea.
 Operations are like the body of your business, strategy is the brain behind it, and finance is the lifeblood that sustains it.
 Startups are usually great in operations and strategy, but what can set them apart from failing ventures is their knowledge of finance and accounting.